CrowdSec WAF on Kubernetes

 - Attack requests got 403 responses

-- IPs appeared in LAPI decision list
+- IPs showed up in the LAPI decision list

-WAF working as intended.
+WAF working as expected.

 What I learned